NLnetLabs/unbound-manual/source/manpages/unbound.conf.rst

     Time to live maximum for negative responses, these have a SOA in the authority section that is limited in time.
     Default is 3600.
-    This applies to nxdomain and nodata answers.
+    This applies to NXDOMAIN and NODATA answers.

 .. _unbound.conf.infra-host-ttl: